mathiasertl/django-ca/docs/source/docker.rst

 .. code-block:: yaml
    :caption: localsettings.yaml

-   # Configuration for django-ca. You can add/update settings here and then restart your container.
+   # Configuration for django-ca. You can add/update settings here and then
+   # restart your containers.

    # Where to find your database
    DATABASES: